History of animation: New colorful cartoon superstars

 After the additions of sound and color were a huge success for Disney, other studios followed.
-By the end of the decade, almost all the theatrical cartoons were produced in full color.
+By the end of the decade, almost all theatrical cartoons were produced in full color.

 Initially, music and songs were the focus of many series, as indicated by titles such as Song Car-Tunes, Silly Symphonies, Merrie Melodies and Looney Tunes, but it was the recognizable characters that stuck with audiences.
 Mickey Mouse was the first cartoon superstar who surpassed Felix the Cat's popularity, but soon dozens of cartoon superstars followed, many remaining popular for decades.

 Warner Bros. had a vast music library that could be used in cartoons, and inspired many cartoons as well, while Disney needed to create the music for every cartoon.
 Leon Schlesinger sold Warner Bros. a second series called Merrie Melodies, which until 1939 contractually needed to contain at least one refrain from the music catalog.
 Unlike Looney Tunes with Bosko, Merrie Melodies only featured a few recurring characters like Foxy, Piggy and Goopy Geer before Harman and Ising left in 1933.
 Bosko was replaced with Buddy for the Looney Tunes series, but he lasted only two years, while Merrie Melodies continued without recurring characters.
 Eventually, the two series became indistinguishable and produced many new characters that became popular.
 Animator/director Bob Clampett designed Porky Pig (1935) and Daffy Duck (1937) and was responsible for much of the energetic animation and irreverent humor associated with the series.
 The 1930s also saw early anonymous incarnations of characters who would later become Elmer Fudd (1937/1940) and Bugs Bunny (1938/1940).
 Beginning in 1937, Mel Blanc performed most of the characters' voices.

 Disney introduced new characters to the Mickey Mouse universe who would become very popular, including Minnie Mouse (1928), Pluto (1930), Goofy (1932), and a character who would soon become the public's new favorite: Donald Duck (1934).
 Disney also realized that the success of animated films depended upon telling emotionally gripping stories; he developed a "story department" where storyboard artists separate from animators would focus on developing the story alone, which proved its worth when Disney studio released, in 1933, the first animated short to feature well-developed characters: Three Little Pigs.
 Disney kept on expanding his studio and started more and more production activities, including comics, merchandise, and theme parks.
 Most projects were based on the characters developed for theatrical short films.

 Fleischer Studios introduced an unnamed dog character as Bimbo's girlfriend in Dizzy Dishes (1930), who evolved into the human female Betty Boop (1930–1939) and became Fleischer's best-known creation.
 In the 1930s they also added Hunky and Spunky (1938) and the popular animated adaptation of Popeye (1933) to their repertoire.